Skip to main content

 1. Review the sections summary before publishing your draft.

-After publishing, the next step is to successfully test the tagger version so that it may be enabled for event autotagging at ingest or for backfill invocations.
+After publishing, the next step is to successfully test the tagger version so that it may be enabled for event autotagging at ingest, or used for backfill invocations.
 Proceed to the next section to learn more about tagger test invocations.